DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-22-showing-users-when-candidates-choose-to-leave-the-application-process.md

 This work follows on from our design to [show users where candidates choose to leave the application process](/manage-teacher-training-applications/showing-users-where-candidates-choose-to-leave-the-application-process/).

-The user need we’re trying to meet with this work is:

-{% set need = collections['user-need'] | slugs(tags) | first %}

-{% from "user-need/macro.njk" import appUserNeed %}
-{{ appUserNeed({
-  title: need.data.title,
-  description: need.templateContent,
-  url: need.url,
-  status: need.data.status
-}) }}
+We want to help users improve their processes, so that fewer candidates choose not to continue with their applications.

-We made changes to the report during a round of research.
+We tested the report with users and made changes to it during the round of research.

 ## What we changed